MizuchiLabs/mantrae/README.md

 ## 🚧 Disclaimer 🚧

 This project is still early in development and is not ready for production use.
 Expect a lot of breaking changes in meantime until the first stable release.
+Also you can try out nightly builds with the `nightly` tag.
+But beware, these builds will break your database!
 ### Documentation

 Check out the [docs](https://mizuchi.dev/mantrae/) for more information.